dmonahan24/dmonahan24/README.md

 -->

 I am a software developer and project manager from Florida.
-- 🔭 Currently working on a wide range or projects varying from front end web design to machine learning with object detection.
+- 🔭 Currently working on a wide range or projects varying from front end web design to cloud infrastructure and IaC with AWS.
 - 🌱 Learning to design more complex apps using React and NodeJS.
 <br>
 ## Connect with me